vstinner/python-security/pypi-vuln/index-2021-07-27-role-deletion.rst

 Role IDs are represented on PyPI as UUIDs, and are therefore pseudo-random and not enumerable.
-In addition, role IDs for a given project are only exposed to any user with the ``Owner`` role on a given project (via the webform for deleting roles).
+In addition, role IDs for a given project are only exposed to any user with the ``Owner`` role on that project (via the same webform for deleting roles).

-Given this, the PyPI administrators determined that it would not be possible to know in advance a role ID that a given user didn't already have the ability to delete, and that any successful exploitation of this vulnerability would require a high volume of requests in attempt to brute force a role ID.
+Given this, the PyPI administrators determined that it would not be possible for an attacker to acquire a role ID that they didn't already have the ability to delete, and that any successful exploitation of this vulnerability would require a high volume of requests in attempt to brute force a role ID.
 In addition, any successful exploitation would only have the ability to remove a random role ID, and not a role for a specific user or project.